Options

 flatLinking | N/A | --flat-linking | boolean | false |

-qBittorrent users using an external program or script, such as qbit_manage, to
+qBittorrent users using an external program or script, such as qbit_manage, will

 Set this to true